Problem-solving that sticks

 From curious to confident in three simple steps.

-Come along for a no-obligation first class — your first class is on us.
+Come along for a no-obligation first class for just $10 — the price of a cup of coffee.
 See your child light up before you commit.

 Your child builds a real game week by week and presents it at the ThinkerLab Arcade Expo.

-Only 15 places per group — reserve your child’s spot and lock in the $350 early-bird rate before 6 July.
+Only 15 places per group — reserve your child’s spot for the new term starting 29 July. $320 per term ($40 per class).

 Still deciding?
-Your first class is on us — book a free trial.
+Try your first class for just $10 — book a trial.

 [email protected] · 0426 693 283 · WWCC-cleared, insured & Child Safe